 I have someone helping me design my business cards, logos and banners etc...
-The problem is she doesn't know one thing about knitting!
-The business name is "Variegated Knits" and I was trying to tell her what exactly "variegated" meant.
+The problem is she doesn't know knitting well!
+The business name is "[deleted]" and I was trying to tell her what exactly variegated meant.
 I ended up giving her the dictionary meaning!
 I've started a home based business making accessories that are either sewn, knitted, crochet or all of the above!
 She's having trouble understanding.:whoosh:

 07-27-2007, 10:50 AM

 I would consider doing a variegated swatch..perhaps with different textures as well as tones..and use that in some manner via photoshop.
 The cocoon idea is sweet but potentially well used before.
 I would tend to be individual and clearly indicated what you do via your real work.
 Perhaps the V on variegated could be made into a design with different tones and textures just itself, or the whole word i.e. letters are made from the swatch you make and the image taken of it.